 History teaches students how to analyse information, construct arguments and assess facts.
 These skills are invaluable in many careers including law, accountancy, management and teaching.

-Your History teacher will be happy to talk to you about the course so please see Mrs Burgess, Mr Thornton or Mr Grundy for more details.
+Your History teacher will be able to discuss the course woth you or see Mr Thornton, Mr Grundy or Mrs Burgess for more details.